Enrich the resiliency and vibrancy of individuals and communities through joyful learning, creative cultural expression, and appreciation of folklife

 The Arbutus Folk School, is a 501(c)3 non-profit based in Olympia, Washington.
 The school provides enlivening learning experiences through a wide-range of activities focused on fostering appreciation, knowledge and access to craft, music, community, celebrations and lore.

-Increase access to learning activities in arts, culture, and heritage crafts to enrich individual lives
+Increase access to learning activities in hands on arts, culture, and heritage

-Increase understanding of indigenous cultures and cultural traditions of tribes of the Puget Sound region
+Support understanding, preservation, and transmission of indigenous cultures of the Puget Sound region

 Depending on the subject, our classes will vary in length, number of students and cost.
 Some classes may be taught in a single session or some may meet several times a week for several months.